linsight/react-keyboard-event-handler/README.md

 __Note__:
 1. Alias keys are alias to a list of common keys.
 Expect the same behavior as if the respective array of of common key names is in use.
-1. When a keyboard event matches, the first (`key`) parameter to the callback function will be the matched. lowercase common key name.
+1. When a keyboard event matches, the first (`key`) parameter to the callback function will be the matched lowercase common key name. e.g. `a` for alias `numeric`.
 1. Alias key names do not work with modifiers.
+1. You can mix alias with common keys. e.g. `['numeric', 'a', 'enter']`